php-arx/arxmin/public/README.md

 # Arxmin

-UI elements for Arxmin interface
+UI elements for Arxmin interface.
+Add everything you need to make an admin.

 ## Installation